mrgigabyte/ReactBlog/readme.md

-To run as developer    `npm run-script start-dev`
-To run as normal   `npm start`
+To run as developer    `npm run-script start-dev` \nbode To run as normal   `npm start` this is a test document.....sdasdsdsad